-Examples of what might qualify for grant aid are:
+Examples of what might qualify for grant aid under Aim 1 are:

-- equipment that will enable cost-effective small-scale mechanised harvesting operations in small, undermanaged conifer and broadleaved, predominantly farm, woodlands but with minimal environmental impact, e.g. small-scale thinnings harvesters, thinnings harvester heads, smallscale forwarders, forestry grabs and purpose-built forestry trailers - equipment to facilitate local timber primary processing at a non-industrial scale (excluding wood chipping) - non-industrial scale processing equipment, e.g. firewood log processors, small-scale mobile or static saw benches for primary processing of felled trees, handheld timber strength graders and timber drying kilns - work to promote development of markets (including cooperative marketing) for the products from these woodlands generated from the small-scale primary processing
+- equipment that will enable cost-effective small-scale mechanised harvesting operations in small, undermanaged conifer and broadleaved, predominantly farm, woodlands but with minimal environmental impact, e.g. small-scale thinnings harvesters, thinnings harvester heads, smallscale forwarders, forestry grabs and purpose-built forestry trailers - equipment to facilitate local timber primary processing (i.e. sawmilling) at a non-industrial scale (excluding wood chipping) - non-industrial scale processing equipment, e.g. firewood log processors, small-scale mobile or static saw benches for primary processing of felled trees, handheld timber strength graders and sawn timber (not firewood) drying kilns - non-industrial small scale secondary processing of home grown hardwood or quality softwood.
+Secondary processing is the milling of already sawn boards into components for manufacturers or builders.
+These are not end products (eg pieces of furniture) but the finished or routed components that go into them.
+Examples of secondary processing products are exterior cladding, beams, finished (planed) planks, interior and exterior mouldings and flooring - work to promote development of markets (including cooperative marketing) for the products from these woodlands generated from the small-scale primary processing specialised tree nursery equipment - modern machinery and equipment to increase efficiency and productivity in all phases of nursery operations to improve quality and safety specialised tree establishment equipment - customised and modern environmentally sensitive and low impact equipment to prepare sites for planting new woodlands